madoke/madoke.org/content/posts/creating-optimal-pull-requests/index.md

 title: Creating optimal pull requests
 description: An essay on the role of pull requests and their importance in the software development cycle and what strategies can we use to improve them
 authors: David Simão
-categories: [Software Engineering]
+categories: [Engineering, Software Development]
-tags: [Software Engineering, Pull Requests, Git, Remote Teams]
+tags: [Git, Pull Requests, Software Development]
 date: 2022-08-13T00:00:00+00:00
 ---